ffurkAn/ForeignExchangeAPI/README.md

 ## DB Configuration
 H2 Database has been used for persisting exchange conversions.
 For test purposes and simulating pageable responses, 1000 random `Conversion` records are created before the application is started.
+For a better performance to query conversions, `transactionId` and ` transactionDate` can be indexed.

 Conversion Entity: